markmcdnyu/Team-Profile-Generator/README.md

 so that I have quick access to emails and GitHub profiles
 ```

 How do you deliver this?
-Here are some guidelines:

-* Use the [Inquirer npm package](https://github.com/SBoudrias/Inquirer.js/) to prompt the user for their email, id, and specific information based on their role with the company.
+* I used the [Inquirer npm package](https://github.com/SBoudrias/Inquirer.js/) to prompt the user for their email, id, and specific information based on their role with the company.
 For instance, an intern may provide their school, whereas an engineer may provide their GitHub username.

-* Your app will run as a Node CLI to gather information about each employee.
+* My app will run as a Node CLI to gather information about each employee.

 * Below is an example of what your application may look like.
 Remember, the styling is completely up to you so try to make it unique.

 ![Employee Summary 1](./Assets/10-OOP-homework-demo-1.png)
 ![Employee Summary 2](./Assets/10-OOP-homework-demo-2.png)

-In the `Develop` folder, there is a `package.json`, so make sure to `npm install`.

-The dependencies are, [jest](https://jestjs.io/) for running the provided tests, and [inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.
+Dependencies are, [jest](https://jestjs.io/) for running the provided tests, and [inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.

 There are also unit tests to help you build the classes necessary.